-Abed has led a movement calling for the University of Wisconsin (UW) to divest from companies that do business with Israel.
-In a speech to UW’s Teaching Assistants' Association, Abed stated: “By supplying the Israeli army with weapons and other equipment … the companies we have identified in the resolution are complicit in war crimes and serious breaches of international humanitarian law.
+During his years as a graduate student at the University Of Wisconsin (UW), Abed led a movement calling for the school to divest its assets from companies that conducted any amount of business with Israel.
+In a 2005 speech to UW’s Teaching Assistants' Association, Abed, who was then an organizer with UW's Socially Responsible Investment Campaign, stated: “By supplying the Israeli army with weapons and other equipment … the companies we have identified in the resolution are complicit in war crimes and serious breaches of international humanitarian law.
 They also stand in violation of domestic laws prohibiting the sale of arms or the provision of security assistance to states which engage in a consistent pattern of gross violations of internationally recognized human rights.
 Material support for Israeli practices also infringes [on] UW-System's own ethical investment policies.
 Destructive Israeli policy is applied exclusively to Palestinians in virtue of their ethnic identity.”

-In Abed's pro-divestment speeches and writings, he makes no mention of the Palestinian terrorist war launched against Israel, or of the crimes and failures of the Palestinian Authority.
-Instead he relentlessly repeats the post-Zionist historical narrative, particularly that of Ilan Pappe -- a narrative claiming that Zionists and Israelis have attacked Palestinian Arabs not because of anything the latter have ever done, but because the Zionists are racists who despise anyone who is “not Jewish, not of the ‘correct’ ethno-religious background to warrant treatment as human beings with dignity and basic rights.”
+In Abed's pro-divestment speeches and writings, he makes no mention of the ongoing terrorist war that the Palestinians have waged against Israel, or of the crimes and failures of the Palestinian Authority.
+Instead he contends that Israelis have attacked Palestinian Arabs not in response to anything the latter have ever done, but because they (the Israelis) are racists who despise anyone who is “not Jewish, not of the ‘correct’ ethno-religious background to warrant treatment as human beings with dignity and basic rights.”